COMP122/utf8-encoding/assignment.md

    -   <!-- response -->
    -   <!-- response -->

-1. Gather together the bytes need for each UTF-8 character:
+1. Gather together the bytes needed for each UTF-8 character:
    -   <!-- response -->
    -   <!-- response -->
    -   <!-- response -->